 - Genome information can provide valuable information to create personalized plans to treat cancers

-Applications of Cancer WES Including but Not Limited to:
+Applications of Cancer WES Include but Are Not Limited to:

 - Structural variants (SVs) and CNVs detection